sapristi/mmuxer/README.md

 5. Monitor your inbox:

-       mmuxer --config-file config.yaml monitor
+       mmuxer --config-file config.yaml run monitor

 6. Or apply on all messages of a given IMAP folder:

-       mmuxer --config-file config.yaml tidy --folder FOLDER
+       mmuxer --config-file config.yaml run tidy --folder FOLDER

+7. Finally, to get help on a given command, add a `--help` to it, e.g.

+       mmuxer --config-file config.yaml run --help

 ### Note on SSL

-If you get SSL erros while connecting to your server, see the [SSL Configuration](#SSL-Configuration) section.
+If you get SSL errors while connecting to your server, see the [SSL Configuration](#SSL-Configuration) section.

 ### Python compatibility